-Despite being a small proportion of the town’s population, the Jewish community has always been prominent in Port Elizabeth mainly due to their business and commercial acumen, but they also played a prominent role on the Port Elizabeth City Council.
+Despite being a small proportion of the town’s population, the Jewish community has always been prominent in Port Elizabeth mainly due to their business and commercial acumen, but they also played a prominent role in civic affairs.

 As the Jewish community grew, the first marriage officer, Albert Jackson, later president of the Port Elizabeth Hebrew Congregation (PEHC), arrived and took up residence in 1859.
 Three years later, 42 years after the arrival of the British settlers, the PEHC was founded.
 In September 1862, a house in Queen’s Street was fitted out as a synagogue with an ark and “bima” (reading table) and seating for 60 congregants arranged, just in time for the Jewish New Year celebrations on September 25, 1862.

 The use of this house was clearly an interim solution as the Congregation was determined to establish a proper synagogue in Port Elizabeth.
 As yet another temporary measure, the Congregation rented the Diocesan Grammar School on the corner of Belmont Terrace and Western Road as their next synagogue in 1865.
 The only plausible reason for making yet another interim move rather than waiting for the completion of a proper synagogue, must have been due to the fact that the bulk of their members resided on the Hill and not in North End.

 The first Jewish marriage in Port Elizabeth was that of Deborah Moss, shipwrecked stepdaughter of Saul Solomon, a trader from St Helena and later Member of the Cape Parliament, to Joseph Phillips (witnessed by Joseph Hess).
 A M Jackson, who arrived in 1859, was appointed marriage officer.
 He also secured land for a Jewish cemetery, still used today.